Quick answer

 Is this the true first?

-First-thus reader (first collected appearance of the selection); later reissued and retitled The Best of Edward Abbey by Sierra Club Books in 1988.
+First-thus reader (first collected appearance of this selection); later reissued and retitled The Best of Edward Abbey by Sierra Club Books in 1988.
+The 1984 Dutton hardcover and its simultaneous Dutton softcover are the first appearances of this compilation.P-007677

 Telling it from reprints & book-club editions